 Project Summary

-Competitive fitness of Multi-Drug Resistant Pathogenic Salmonella enterica serotype Newport Isolates from Cattle
+Competitive Fitness of Multi-Drug Resistant Pathogenic Salmonella enterica serotype Newport Isolates from Cattle

 Principle Investigator(s):